-Mark Richmond is in his first season as director of operations for the Youngstown State men’s basketball program.
+Mark Richmond is in his second season as director of operations for the Youngstown State men’s basketball program.

-He comes to YSU after two years as the men’s basketball director of player development at Fordham from 2015-2017.
+He came to YSU after two years as the men’s basketball director of player development at Fordham from 2015-2017.

 At Fordham, Richmond’s responsibilities included assisting with the evaluation of video, development of practice and game schedules, and assisting the head coach in all facets of the program.